NeuShore/docs.neushore.dev/docs/getting-started.md

 ![GitHub release](https://img.shields.io/github/release/brayanbotdev/brayanbot)
 ![GitHub All Releases](https://img.shields.io/github/downloads/brayanbotdev/brayanbot/total)

-This documentation describes how you may easily set-up BrayanBot and develop addons.
+This documentation describes how you may easily set-up BrayanBot on multiple platforms and develop your own addons.

 :::note